thanos-io/thanos/tutorials/katacoda/thanos/6-query-caching/step2.md

 For the fist execution you will observe that the query execution takes longer than the query on Querier.
 That's because we have an nginx proxy between Query Frontend and Querier.

-Now if you execute the same query again on Query Frontend, see that it's much faster?
+Now if you execute the same query again on Query Frontend for the same time frame using time selector in graph section in the UI (time is always shifting).
+See that it's much faster?
 It's taking much less time because we are just serving the response from the cached results.

 Good!
 You've done it!